 The Smithsonian has posted Web pages with information and resources for identifying and caring for historical artifacts.
 Local and state historical societies, libraries, and professional appraisers are also good sources of information.
-Questions may also be directed to the appropriate curatorial division; however, due to the volume of inquiries, we cannot promise to answer all requests.

-The Museum does not have the resources to help with general historical research.
-We encourage you to make use of your local library or search reputable Web sites.
-Questions dealing with specific areas relevant to Museum research or staff expertise should be directed to the appropriate curatorial division or staff member.
+The museum does not have the resources to help with general historical research.
+We encourage you to make use of your local library or search reputable websites.
+Questions dealing with specific areas relevant to museum research or staff expertise should be directed to the appropriate curatorial division or staff member.